omicsNLP/Auto-CORPus/Tutorial/data_elements.md

 **Data element types**

 The `data` entities within the config file sections allows Auto-CORPus to parse details out of the sections, such as the section header, table title or footer.
-Some of the defined `data` entity elements are required to allow Auto-CORPus to parse source HTML files correctly.
+Some `data` entity elements are required to allow Auto-CORPus to parse source HTML files correctly.

 Sections which do not make use of the `data` entity: